Pacific Horizon Ventures

 Venture Round in 2002

-Inhibitex specializes in the development of antibody-based products aimed at preventing and treating bacterial and fungal infections.
-The company emphasizes the creation of small molecule antiviral compounds, with a particular focus on therapies for shingles, also known as herpes zoster, and chronic hepatitis C infections.
+Inhibitex is a biotechnology company that specializes in the development of antibody-based products aimed at preventing and treating bacterial and fungal infections.
+The company is particularly focused on creating small molecule antiviral compounds, with specific attention to therapies for shingles, also known as herpes zoster, and chronic hepatitis C infections.
+Through its innovative approach, Inhibitex seeks to address significant medical needs in the realm of infectious diseases.

 Transmolecular